Dorothy Davison: Career

-At the Manchester Museum, Davison met Sir Grafton Elliot Smith, then a professor of anatomy at the University of Manchester and a prominent Egyptologist.
-Smith encouraged Davison to pursue a career in medical illustration, recognising her artistic skill and commissioning her to produce anatomical drawings for him.
+At the Manchester Museum, Davison met Sir Grafton Elliot Smith, then a professor of anatomy at the University of Manchester and an egyptologist.
+Smith encouraged Davison to pursue a career in medical illustration, commissioning her to produce anatomical drawings for him.
 Her first assignment was to illustrate a reptilian brain from over 50 histological sections.
 She subsequently worked with anatomist Sir John Stopford, and later with Sir Geoffrey Jefferson.
 Davison worked across a number of different specialities, and with a range of practitioners.
 She produced illustrations for orthopaedic surgeon Sir Harry Platt, Professor of Anatomy G.A.G Mitchell, and obstetrician Daniel Dougal.
 She worked particularly closely with Jefferson, a neurosurgeon, and always emphasised the importance of collaboration between artist and practitioner.
 Davison also produced illustrations for notable publications, including Mitchell's Anatomy of the Autonomous Nervous System and Israel's Atlas of Pathological Haematology.
 Davison would sketch in the operating theatre, and tidy up her illustrations later.

 In 1939, the University of Manchester sought to offer Davison a formal contract as a Medical Artist, but the onset of the war prevented this from happening until 1945.
 During the war, with less medical work available owing to the altered priorities of practitioners, she spent most of her time working for the University of Manchester's Geography department, drawing and cataloguing maps.
 In 1945, Davison took up her post at the Manchester Royal Infirmary, where she continued to work until her retirement in 1957.
-She was very much admired by her colleagues, also achieving a level of international renown.

-Davison became particularly distinguished for her use of the 'Ross board technique', developed by Max Brödel while at Johns Hopkins School of Medicine, and introduced to British artists by Audrey J. Arnott.
+Davison used the 'Ross board technique', developed by Max Brödel while at Johns Hopkins School of Medicine, and introduced to British artists by Audrey J. Arnott.
 One of the first artists in the UK to employ it, she was, however, skilled in a range of techniques.
-The Ross board technique was a challenging process, and Davision was an important pioneer.
 The Ross board technique, also known as the carbon dust technique, involves drawing with a carbon pencil onto a white coated stippled 'Ross board', and building up its three-dimensional form with the application of carbon dust.
 White paint could then be used to create highlights.
 Works using the technique form the bulk of the work she undertook for Jefferson during the 1930s–1950s.